dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="draw-images/arc.png" alt-text="Screenshot of a teal arc.":::

-For information about drawing a dashed arc, see [Draw dashed shapes](#draw-dashed-shapes).
+For information about drawing a dashed arc, see [Draw dashed objects](#draw-dashed-objects).

 A filled arc can be drawn with the `FillArc` method, which requires `x`, `y`, `width`, `height`, `startAngle`, `endAngle`, and `clockwise` arguments: